Aeron Greyjoy

 Appearance and Character

-Aeron's transformation has made him more devoutly devoted to the god in his watery halls.
-He is now a dour, humorless man who views every breath as a gift that is wasted if it is not used to extol the virtues of following the Drowned God's path.[3]
+Aeron was once an amiable man, fond of songs, ale, and women.[3]
+At the age of sixteen he sang, danced, japed, played the pipes, juggled, and rode horses.[7]
+Aeron's transformation has made him devoutly devoted to the god in his watery halls, however.
+He is now a dour, humorless man who views every breath as a gift that is wasted if it is not used to extol the virtues of following the Drowned God's path.[8]

 History

-Aeron was born the youngest of the Greyjoy brothers.
-At six-and-ten he called himself a man, but in truth he had been ribald drunk, who would sing, dance, play pipes, juggle and ride horses.
-He could drink much, and claimed no man could piss longer or farther than him.
-He once wagered his ship against a flock of goats that he could douse a hearth-fire by urinating on it.
+Aeron was born the youngest son from Lord Quellon Greyjoy's second of three marriages.
+At six-and-ten he called himself a man, but in truth he had been a ribald drunk, who would sing, dance, play pipes, juggle and ride horses.
+He drank much, and claimed no man could piss longer or farther than him.
+He once wagered his ship against a flock of goats that he could douse a hearth-fire by urinating on it, and subsequently outraged his brother, Lord Balon, by naming the ship Golden Storm.[7]

-Aeron fears his brother Euron for reasons that are not presently clear.
-It is hinted that he may have been sexually molested during his childhood: he has recurring memories and nightmares of a door with screeching hinges, which he associates with Euron.[4]
-He is still afflicted with guilt over the death of his brother Urrigon, who died from the infection of a wound that occurred while he and Aeron performed the Finger Dance, a traditional axe-juggling game among the Ironborn.[2]
+Aeron is still afflicted with guilt over the death of another brother, Urrigon, who died from the infection of a wound that occurred while he and Aeron performed a finger dance, a traditional axe-juggling game among the ironborn.[7]

 Recent Events